 We want to pre-emptively address some of your concerns about the claims process.
 Here are some questions we frequently get from our clients:

-Does it Matter who (or what) Caused Your Injuries?
+Does It Matter Who (or What) Caused My Injuries?

 Workers’ compensation is a no-fault system.
 It doesn’t matter how your injuries happened.
 All that matters is that you were hurt while working within the scope of your job.
 However, your employer could deny you benefits if you were intoxicated or engaging in horseplay.